 The SANA shall provide a unique OID for each Contact.

-The SANA shall update the Contacts Registry by synchronizing with the CCSDS Secretariat registry as needed.
+The CCSDS Secretariat shall update the Contacts Registry using the access controlled interface provided by the SANA.

-NOTE – Not all persons in the CCSDS Secretariat registry need to be in the SANA Contacts registry, and vice-versa
+NOTE – Not all persons in the SANA Contacts registry need to be in the CCSDS Secretariat registry, and vice-versa

+The CCSDS Secretariat shall maintain the CCSDS Collaborative Work Environment CWE) User Registry that manages access control to the CWE and the Meeting Registration process.

+The SANA shall use an access controlled interface provided by the CWE User Registry to fetch the list of registered CWE Users.

+SANA shall update the Contacts Registry using the list of registered CWE Users.

+NOTE: This list of users with CWE credentials is available for use in managing controlled access to certain SANA registries.

 Each CCSDS contact may have one or more roles assigned.

 Valid roles shall be stored in a Roles Registry.